KSchram/phy482msu/notes/01-slides.md

 * Literature review of some interesting topic in E&M (3-4 pages)
 * Homework questions will support you on this
   * See syllabus for sample questions
-* Paper should be typed, inline references, bibiolography, etc.
+* Paper should be typed, inline references, bibliography, etc.
 * Evaluation rubric will be ready in a couple of weeks

 </section>